 As a human society on Earth, we have our share of real problems and challenges, like poverty, famine, lack of fresh water, air pollution, and environmental destruction, that cause all too many people to be stressed, overwhelmed, and ill today.
-This is why one of the saddest and most unfortunate things is when we create and add irrational stressors based on faulty perceptions and unreasonable fears to the mix.
+This is why one of the saddest and most unfortunate things is when we create and add unnecessary stressors based on faulty perceptions or exaggerated fears to the mix.
 Yet this is exactly what is all too common in the digital information age of the internet today, and disseminated by so many people, groups, and organizations, both consciously and unconsciously.

 One of the areas where this has become so prevalent is in the field of health and nutrition.
 This is exemplified by the amount of diets that are propagated today, the amount of food fads, and with them innumerable food fears.
 It appears everyone has an opinion about what will cure and help you or hurt and kill you, yet so little of this is grounded in wisdom, logic, and quality science.
 Most is based on a bunch of facts taken out of context or exaggerated to promote or achieve some particular agenda.
 This, in turn, leaves many people jumping around from diet to diet, avoiding this food while fixating on that food, all the while hoping to find the solution to their health and weight problems or the magic bullet that will guarantee their health and longevity.
 Sadly, such an approach rarely leads to effective and sustainable solutions.
 At best, it provides some temporary relief or a welcome change, but unfortunately it is often followed by a regression that takes you back to square one or creates a new set of problems.
 In the end, such rides on the bandwagons of dietary fads can leave people feeling more confused, disappointed, overwhelmed, pessimistic, hopeless, and cynical about the value of healthy eating altogether.